dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 In .NET Core 1.0 and .NET Core 1.1 the macOS implementation of the cryptography classes was based on OpenSSL.
 In .NET Core 2.0 the dependency was changed to use Apple's Security.framework.
-Within this document "macOS" should use the values for "Linux" if running .NET Core 1.x.
+Within this document "macOS" should use the values for "Linux" if running .NET Core 1.x, as .NET Core uses OpenSSL in all Linux versions.

 ## Hash Algorithms

 Hash algorithms, and HMAC algorithms, are very standard bytes-in-bytes-out operations.
-All hash algorithm (and HMAC) classes in .NET Core are deferred to the system libraries (including the \*Managed classes).
+All hash algorithm (and HMAC) classes in .NET Core defer to the system libraries (including the \*Managed classes).

 While the various system libraries may have different performance, there should not be concerns of compatibility.

-In the future there is a possibility that new hash algorithms may be added to .NET Core before one (or more) supported platforms have system support for the algorithm.This would result in a `PlatformNotSupportedException` when invoking the `.Create()` method for the algorithm.
+In the future there is a possibility that new hash algorithms may be added to .NET Core before one (or more) supported platforms have system support for the algorithm.
+This would result in a `PlatformNotSupportedException` when invoking the `.Create()` method for the algorithm.

 ## Symmetric Encryption